cric96/scala-machine-learning-libraries/README.md

 - it hasn't DL support (but DL-Lib seems a solution).

 ## [BigDL](https://github.com/intel-analytics/BigDL) (Spark based)
+:no_entry_sign: In this repository there aren't examples about this framework.

 BigDL is a distributed deep learning library for Apache Spark; with BigDL, users can write their deep learning applications as standard Spark programs, which can directly run on top of